 At Blackpool, we believe that Maths is essential to everyday life, critical to Science, Technology and Engineering and necessary for financial Literacy and most forms of employment.
 A high-quality Maths Education provides a foundation for understanding the world, the ability to reason mathematically and a sense of enjoyment and curiosity about the subject.
 Pupils develop their use of mathematical vocabulary and use this to explain their thinking and reasoning and are expected to ask questions to further their learning.
 We want to ensure that our pupils achieve a deep understanding of mathematics without any pre-conceived ideas being placed on a child’s ability.
 Fundamental to our philosophy about mathematics is the belief that all children can achieve in Maths.
 Our hope is that pupils will leave Blackpool with the ambition for life-long learning within the discipline as well as the skills to access further mathematical concepts when they move on to secondary school and beyond.

-Is curious in all aspects of life
+Curious in all aspects of life

-Enjoys the state of not yet knowing the resolution
+Enjoy the state of not yet knowing the resolution

 Ask their own questions

-Can reflect and notice
+Reflective and notice

-Tries to disprove ideas
+Try to disprove ideas

-Argues with their own thinking
+Argue with their own thinking